MBD Consultants, LLC dba XG Consultants Group, Inc.

 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 To the extent permitted by the CCPA, we will respond to no more than two requests during any 12-month period.

+Authorized Agents.
 You may authorize a natural person or a business registered with the California Secretary of State to act on your behalf with respect to the right under this CA Policy.
-When you submit a Request to Know or a Request to Delete, unless you have provided the authorized agent with a qualifying power of attorney, you must provide your authorized agent written permission (signed by you) to act on your behalf and verify the authorized agent’s identity with us.
+When you submit a Request to Know, Correct or Delete, unless you have provided the authorized agent with a qualifying power of attorney, you must provide your authorized agent written permission (signed by you) to act on your behalf and verify the authorized agent’s identity with us.
 We reserve the right to deny requests from persons or businesses claiming to be authorized agents that do not submit sufficient proof of their authorization.

 Contact Us.
-If you have any questions regarding this Policy or our policies in the event of a compromise of your information, you may contact us at:
+If you have any questions regarding this Policy or our policies, you may contact us at:

 XG Consultants Group